Ron | FD Photo Studio - Part 133

 Simple and natural, a beauty photoshoot organized by Roselyne Prieto and TWO MGMT, Los Angeles based men’s and women’s agency representing some of the world’s top models, recently took place within FD studio’s walls.
 Images turned crisp and sharp, very well color balanced and without any major photoshop cleanups.

-Roselyne Prieto + Allison Hampton -wrongron, Wrong Ron, Studio Photography, single, shot at FD Photo Studio, Roselyne Prieto, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, location, FD photo studio, DTLA, blog, beauty shoot, Allison Hampton, !Hill1, !done Roselyne Prieto + Allison Hampton -wrongron, Wrong Ron, Studio Photography, single, shot at FD Photo Studio, Roselyne Prieto, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, location, FD photo studio, DTLA, blog, beauty shoot, Allison Hampton, !Hill1, !done
+Roselyne Prieto + Allison Hampton -wrongron, Wrong Ron, Studio Photography, single, Shot at FD Photo Studio, Roselyne Prieto, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, location, FD photo studio, DTLA, blog, beauty shoot, Allison Hampton, !Hill1, !done Roselyne Prieto + Allison Hampton -wrongron, Wrong Ron, Studio Photography, single, Shot at FD Photo Studio, Roselyne Prieto, rental stages, Photoshop, Photoshoot, photography services, photographer, Model, Los Angeles, location, FD photo studio, DTLA, blog, beauty shoot, Allison Hampton, !Hill1, !done

 This session’s crew comprised of: